Your personal brand can play an integral part in your job-search process. Here's exactly what it is and how to establish your own.

 What is a personal brand?

 Your personal brand refers to how you present yourself, your skills, your experience, and your career goals to other professionals.
-It's what distinguishes you from the rest of the pack.
+It's what distinguishes you from the rest of the pack on the job market.

 Think about some well-known brands: Apple, Uber, Target, and Pepsi.
 What do you think of when you hear someone mention these brands?
 Your professional brand will work in a similar capacity — it's your reputation and your image.
 It's something you have to work to establish, promote, and maintain.